 Professor David Aanensen

-Director of the Centre for Genomic Pathogen Surveillance and Group Leader
+Director of the Centre for Genomic Pathogen Surveillance and Former Group Leader

 David is the Director of the Centre for Genomic Pathogen Surveillance (CGPS) which brings together expertise in data modeling, software development, epidemiology, bioinformatics and machine learning, genomic technology, Good Financial Grant Practice (GFGP), training and capacity building.
 David is based at the Big Data Institute, University of Oxford.